sawickiap/WinFontRender/README.md

 ![Nonstandard Unicode characters](README_files/Diacritics.png "Nonstandard Unicode characters")

 **Hit testing** is available.
-Method `CFont::HitTest` provides a test of point (e.g. mouse cursor position) against text.
-It returns index of the character that is hit at this point.
+Methods `CFont::HitTestSingleLine` and `CFont::HitTest` provide a test of point (e.g. mouse cursor position) against text.
+They return index of the character that is hit at this point.